panoptes/POCS/README.md

 <!-- <img src="http://www.projectpanoptes.org/images/units/PAN001_sunset_02.png" alt="PANOPTES unit PAN001 on Mauna Loa" style="border: 1px solid;" /> -->

+## :warning: :warning:

+> (Feb.
+2020) There is currently an [open PR](https://github.com/panoptes/POCS/pull/951) that will be a mostly backwards-incompatible change with current POCS and the information below.

+> If you are here shopping for [GSoC 2020](https://summerofcode.withgoogle.com/) please make sure to contact the PANOPTES team before doing any work.
+Also check the [GSoC 2020 Project Page](https://projectpanoptes.org/gsoc-2020/) for updates.

+## :warning: :warning:

 # Overview

 [PANOPTES](http://projectpanoptes.org) is an open source citizen science project